The overall aim of this course is to enable students to understand and participate in IT development cycles.

 (3) Incorporate abstraction into programs and create data-driven public narratives;

 (4) Explore computing as a socio-cultural phenomenon with political implications;(5) Develop professional skills and expertise for ethically responsible computing.

 After the course, the student should be able to:

-- Discuss the importance of managing IT development projects, and the roles and responsibilities of different engaged stakeholders (e.g., users, business analysts, project managers, developers).
+- Reflect on the roles and responsibilities of different stakeholders including users, analysts, project managers, and developers.